-On August 2, 2016, Seattle residents voted to approve a new housing levy worth $290 million over the course of seven years to help support affordable housing.
-This levy, also called Seattle Proposition Number 1, passed with an impressive 68% of voters casting their ballots in favor of the increased housing levy.
-Local lawmakers are applauding city residents for voting to “put their money where their hearts are” by supporting the levy that will build or help fix and maintain more than 2,150 affordable housing units.
+On August 2, 2016, Seattle residents voted to approve a new housing levy.
+It’s worth is $290 million over the course of seven years to help support affordable housing.
+This levy, Seattle Proposition Number 1, passed with an impressive 68% of voters casting their ballots in favor of the increased housing levy.
+Local lawmakers are applauding city residents for voting to “put their money where their hearts are.”
+By supporting this levy, it will build or help fix and maintain more than 2,150 affordable housing units.

 A Historical Perspective on Housing Levies in Seattle

-This is far from the first time that Seattle voters have approved housing levies in order to help promote affordable housing for those most in need within the city.
+This is far from the first time that Seattle voters have approved housing levies.
 Since 1981, Seattle voters have voted five times to approach levies and bonds to support affordable housing.

-In 1981, voters passed the 1981 Senior Housing Bond, which allocated over $48 million to the creation and preservation of affordable housing units for senior citizens.
+In 1981, voters passed the 1981 Senior Housing Bond.
+This allocated over $48 million to the creation and preservation of affordable housing units for senior citizens.

-Then, in 1986, voters approved a levy of more than $49 million over eight years to help provide affordable housing for large families, small families, families and individuals with special needs, and the upkeep and maintenance of existing units through the city and Downtown area.
+Then, in 1986, voters approved a levy of more than $49 million.
+This levy took place over eight years to help provide affordable housing for large families, small families, families and individuals with special needs.
+It also assisted with the upkeep and maintenance of existing units through the city and Downtown area.

-In 1995, Seattle voters approved a levy of more than $59 million over seven years to help preserve and create new affordable housing, as well as assistance for homebuyers and repair assistance funds for homeowners.
+In 1995, Seattle voters approved a levy of more than $59 million over seven years to help preserve and create new affordable housing.
+This also provided assistance for homebuyers and repair assistance funds for homeowners.

 In 2002, voters approved a levy of $86 million over seven years, and again approved a levy in 2009 for $145 million over five years.

-The passage of the 2016 levy worth $290 million (twice the amount of the 2009 levy) over the course of seven years shows that Seattle residents understand the importance of keeping affordable housing available for low- and middle-income households.
+The passage of the 2016 levy worth $290 million (twice the amount of the 2009 levy) over the course of seven years shows Seattle’s values.
+Seattle residents understand the importance of keeping affordable housing available for low- and middle-income households.

 The Impact of Housing Costs on Seattle as a City